jkingportfolio/CI_PP4_Pic_Pals/README.md

 I would like to also thank the following:
 - My wife and family for their support and feedback whilst doing this project
-- My fellow Code Institute students whom I have bounced ideas and problems back and forth with via Slack
 - [Andy Guttridge](https://github.com/andy-guttridge) for his help through out the project
 - Code Institute tutor support who helped with an issue i had with having to reset my database.
 - My Code Institute mentor Mo Shami for his guidance through this project.